OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 virtualenv.

 We are going to name the switch todolist, the same as our project name, for consistency.
-We will be using OCaml version 4.13.1 as the base compiler.
 To create the switch, use this command:

 ```
-opam switch create . ocaml-base-compiler.4.13.1
+opam switch create . ocaml-base-compiler
 ```

 Local switches are self-contained only in the current directory instead of an ~/.opam/<switch-name> directory.